cosmos/ibc-attestor/README.md

 3. Send the encoded message to the signer which first hashes and then signs the data in ECDSA 65-byte recoverable signature (r||s||v)

 Any new signer implementations **must guarantee**:
-- Arbitrary ABI-encoded data is hash before signing
+- Arbitrary ABI-encoded data is hashed before signing
 - The signature is in the ECDSA 65-byte recoverable signature (r||s||v)

 ## Observability